 Yeast.
 It’s the seemingly magical ingredient that takes a bowl of water, flour, and salt from simple ingredients to a fluffy ball of beautiful dough ready to be kneaded, shaped, and baked into mouthwatering bread.
 It gives dough the lift, flavor, and airiness that make fresh baked bread so irresistible.
 The tricky part?
 Yeast is a living organism, a fungus, that comes in multiple forms and needs proper care to produce the carbon dioxide needed to make bread rise.
 Don’t fear yeast.
-Understand yeast.
+Know your yeast!

 Types of Yeast

 Fresh Compressed—Also known as cake yeast, this form is live, moist yeast pressed into squares and sold in select stores, often seasonally.
 It has a very short shelf life, so check expiration dates meticulously.